Hello, my name is Carrie and I was expelled from Homeschool. Phew, there it is, now you know.

 Truth be told, I wanted him to give up.
 I wanted to quit the fight and just go with my will, my flesh.
 I knew I was failing in so many ways, and I didn’t want to keep fighting only to fail.
 But together, my parents didn’t give up on me.
 And eventually, their perseverance turned into character in me, and character to hope.

-My strong will got be expelled from my mom’s Homeschool.
+My strong will got me expelled from my mom’s Homeschool.
 So my dad enrolled me into his.
 My strong-will took guiding, shaping, and wisdom, but it is one of my strengths today.
 I graduated Homeschool and went on to excel in college.
-I’m happily married, settled, and mothering two children (one who is strong willed just like his momma, you better believe we’ll be praying for wisdom!).
+I’m happily married, settled, and mothering three children (one who is strong willed just like his momma, you better believe we’ll be praying for wisdom!).

 My strong will got me expelled from Homeschool, but it wasn’t the end of my story.
 God continued shaping, building, and growing me–and He is doing the same in your child.
 If you are battling a strong-will today, let me know in the comments.
 I’d love to pray for you and your child.
 Keep going strong momma, there is hope–the story of your strong-willed child is a work still in progress.
 And someday, the weaknesses your child faces today just may become the strengths the Lord has blessed them with for tomorrow.